antonc42/cs406-project/DOC.md

  - Two factor authentication can also be used to enhance security.
  - Limiting which users and IP addresses can connect is also useful to prevent brute force attempts.
   - Other software, such as Fail2Ban, can be used to detect invalid login attempts and temporarily block the IP address from which they are coming.
   - Strong ciphers should be used to ensure secure communication.
-See (https://wiki.mozilla.org/Security/Guidelines/OpenSSH#OpenSSH_server) for a current list of good cipher algorithims.
+See (https://wiki.mozilla.org/Security/Guidelines/OpenSSH#OpenSSH_server) for a current list of good cipher algorithms.
 4. Backups.
  - Backups, aside from being generally good practice, can be essential to security.
  - They can be used to recover a server in the event that it has been breached and can no longer be trusted.
  - They can also be used to recover in the event of crypto-locker malware or other deliberate destruction of important data.
- - Good backups do not just keep a copy of the data, but keep multiple, frequent, historical copies in multiple geograpically diverse locations.
+ - Good backups do not just keep a copy of the data, but keep multiple, frequent, historical copies in multiple geographically diverse locations.
  - Protecting the backups can be as important as protecting the server.
 If an attacker is after the data, it does not matter if it comes from the server or a backup copy.
 5. Updates.
  - It is very important to keep up-to-date on patches to the operating system as well as the application.